North Korea Is Selling Facial Recognition Technology, Report Finds

 According to their recently released report, "North Koreans appear to have marketed virtual private networks (VPNs) and encryption software in Malaysia, sold fingerprint-scanning technology to large Chinese companies and parts of the Nigerian government, produced facial recognition software for law enforcement agencies via front operations, and built websites for myriad individual and corporate clients."

-The researchers drew from open-source intelligence over a period of months.
+The researchers drew from open source intelligence over a period of months.
 And they found that through front companies, aliases and freelancing websites, the entities grew so good at concealing their connection to Pyongyang that they amassed unwitting clients "without raising any alarm bells that something is amiss."

-Customers ranged from small European firms to "at least one reputable defense firm in a US-allied country," and possibly a U.S. primary school and law enforcement agencies.
+Customers ranged from small European firms to "at least one reputable defense firm in a US-allied country" and possibly a U.S. primary school and law enforcement agencies.
 That means they may have unknowingly and indirectly paid the economically isolated country, which has been sanctioned for its nuclear weapons program.

 One front company described in the report, Global Communications — a defense firm that was exposed in 2017 as being under the control of North Korean intelligence — set up a network of companies in Asia.

-An affiliated company, Future TechGroup, sent up some red flags to the researchers: cached versions of the site showed technology for mushroom growing, which is popular in North Korea; there was a Korean-language translation software and a video featuring a cover of the Rocky theme song, performed by a North Korean pop group for Kim Jong Un.
+An affiliated company, Future TechGroup, sent up some red flags to the researchers: Cached versions of the site showed technology for mushroom-growing, which is popular in North Korea; there was Korean-language translation software and a video featuring a cover of the Rocky theme song, performed by a North Korean pop group for Kim Jong Un.

 Researchers verified a Future TechGroup claim that it recently won a prestigious award for its facial recognition software at an international competition in Switzerland.